🧭 Introduction: Why You Need an SEO Glossary

 Schema Markup

-Special code that helps search engines understand your content better — often used for reviews, recipes, events, etc.
+Structured data that helps search engines understand your content — supports rich snippets for reviews, FAQs, events, and more.

 Search Intent